Insider Threat Detection & Data Loss Prevention Services

 Protect sensitive data by detecting risky access, movement, and exposure before it becomes an incident.

 A traditional security alert may tell you that something happened.
-Insider-risk and DLP work asks a harder question: did the activity make sense for that user, that data, that destination, that timing, and that business context?
+Insider threat and DLP work asks a harder question: did the activity make sense for that user, that data, that destination, that timing, and that business context?

 That distinction matters.
 Sensitive information now moves through cloud drives, SaaS platforms, code repositories, collaboration tools, personal productivity workflows, email, endpoints, privileged accounts, and third-party access paths.